jdmonin/JSettlers2/doc/Readme.developer.md

 When a bot client appears idle and isn't receiving messages for any particular active game, it won't print SOCServerPings.

+To force the board to contain fog hexes, start the server with vm argument `-Djsettlers.debug.board.fog=Y` which will hide 20% of land hexes behind fog when using the sea board.

 If you want to inspect the game object state at the server or robot:

 - Set a breakpoint at `SOCServer.processDebugCommand` or `SOCServerMessageHandler.handleGAMETEXTMSG`